KIOS-Research/KIOS-Graduate-Summer-School-2018/material/sysid/README.md

 ## System identification module

-Material for the system identification module of the workshop
+Material for the system identification module of the workshop of the [KIOS Graduate Summer School 2018](http://www.kios.ucy.ac.cy/summer-school/).

-Folder contents:
+### Folder contents

-1. `sysid_linsys_ls`: python notebook for linear system identification by regularized least squares
+1. [sysid_linsys_ls](./sysid_linsys_ls.ipynb): python notebook for linear system identification by regularized least squares
-2. `sysid_rkhs`: python notebook for nonlinear system identification by kernel-based methods
+2. [sysid_rkhs](./sysid_rkhs.ipynb): python notebook for nonlinear system identification by kernel-based methods and description of the system identification task for the competition

 ### Summary

-In this module we will go through some of the most popular system identification methodologies; we will start with start with identification methods for linear dynamical systems using (regularized) least squares.
+In this module we will go through some of the most popular system identification methodologies; we will start with start with identification methods for **linear** dynamical systems using **regularized least squares**.
 In particular, we will venture a detailed formulation of such least-squares problems and solve them using CVXPy - a popular tool for numerical optimization.

-The second part of this module will focus on the identification of nonlinear systems using the kernel trick.
-After a short introduction to reproducing kernel Hilbert spaces and the exposition of a few key theoretical results, we will use kernel-based method to identify nonlinear systems.
+The second part of this module will focus on the identification of **nonlinear** systems using the kernel trick.
+After a short introduction to **reproducing kernel Hilbert spaces** and the exposition of a few key theoretical results, we will use kernel-based methods to identify nonlinear systems.
 We will demonstrate how powerful these methods are by identifying a chaotic system from data.

 ### Recommended literature